openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 Navigating to Another Part of the Course During an Exam
 =========================================================

-While they are taking a timed or proctored exam, learners can navigate (using the same browser session) to other parts of your course.
+While they are taking a proctored exam, learners can navigate (using the same browser session) to other parts of your course.

 .. note:: It is a violation of edX's Online Proctoring Rules for learners to navigate to websites other than edX.org during the proctored exam.